In the 2-year AFFIRM pivotal trial:

 DISEASE ACTIVITY EVALUATED IN JCV− PATIENTS STARTING TYSABRI SHORTLY AFTER DIAGNOSIS

-Study description: STRIVE (Study of TYSABRI in Early Relapsing-RemItting Multiple Sclerosis in Anti-JCV Antibody NegatiVE Patients) was a 4-year, multicenter, observational, open-label, single-arm study conducted in the United States.
-Patients were anti-JCV antibody negative ≤6 months prior to screening or at baseline and were prescribed natalizumab 300 mg IV ≤3 years after RRMS diagnosis; 47% of patients (n=105) completed all 4 years on TYSABRI, while 41% (n=91) discontinued TYSABRI and 30% (n=67) withdrew prior to Year 4.
+Study description: STRIVE was a 4-year, multicenter, observational, open-label, single-arm study conducted in the United States.
+Patients were anti-JCV antibody negative ≤6 months prior to screening or at baseline and were prescribed TYSABRI 300 mg IV every 4 weeks ≤3 years after RRMS diagnosis.

 • NEDA analyses used observed data only.
-Patients with missing data who did not exhibit disease activity on available measurements were excluded, whereas patients missing data who had evidence of disease activity on ≥1 measurement were considered not to have achieved NEDA
+Patients with missing data who did not exhibit disease activity on available measurements were excluded, whereas patients with missing data who had evidence of disease activity on ≥1 measurement were considered not to have achieved NEDA.
+Analyses were conducted in the intent-to-treat (ITT) population, n=222, defined as all enrolled patients who completed informed consent and received ≥1 dose of natalizumab in STRIVE

 Study limitations: